jst4rk/gw-api/README.md

 ```
 ## Test Data

 You need to have MongoDB installed on your system, you can do it following this [link](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition).
 Dowloand and install the correct version for your OS.
-Once you have MongoDB installed you need to import he devices.json into the devices collection.
+Once you have MongoDB installed you need to import the devices.json file into the devices collection.
 You can find the device.json file in the root of the project repo.

 ## Running the app